Imeanbusiness/Shan-s-Last-Stand/README.md

 ### 2: Weapon

 Shows the current weapon you have equipped.
-Press __1__ to equip the Shauntgun, a close range medium damge single shot shotgun, __2__ for the Shauniper, a long rage single shot high damage weapon, __2__ for the Assault Rajfle, a medium range high DPS automatic rifle, and __c__ for the M. Pencil, a melee weapon that helps you regain sanity.
+Press __1__ to equip the Shauntgun, a close range medium damge single shot shotgun, __2__ for the Shauniper, a long rage single shot high damage weapon, __2__ for the Asshaunt Rifle, a medium range high DPS automatic rifle, and __c__ for the M. Pencil, a melee weapon that helps you regain sanity.

 ### 3: Ammo